 - If you need more, 2TB of Google storage is €9.99 a month or €99.99 per year.
 The saving is a little more at 17%.

 These paid plans are called Google One.
 They come with access to Google experts, and you can add up to 5 family members to your plan.
-Extra member benefits for a user a paid Google account may also receive Google Play credits or discounts on hotels.
+Extra member benefits for a user with a paid Google account may also receive Google Play credits or discounts on hotels.

 This is where things get more complicated.
 Google has always allowed certain file types to not count towards your storage quota.
 This would include your Google Docs, Sheets, Slides, and Drawings.